-- Remove from the heat, add the strawberry slices.
+- Remove from the heat, add the strawberry slices (and any additional fruits).
 Serve warm or cold.

 The traditional preparation of colada morada uses local fruits, spices and herbs; some of which are very difficult to find outside of Ecuador.
 As many of my other recipes, I have adapted this recipe based on the ingredients that can be found in the US (or Europe).
 Just in case you are in Ecuador, some of the additional ingredients that have been left out include a delicious fruit called babaco, spices called ishpingo and arrayan.
 Some variations also add passion fruit and other fruits, just as most other typical Ecuadorian dishes, the recipe will vary from one family to another – with each one claiming that theirs is the best version.

 Colada morada is usually served warm, though it is also just as a good served cold.
 Similar to any concoction – be it drink, soup, stew – that is made with a variety of fruits and spices, it tastes better when it’s a day old than when it’s freshly made.
 Colada morada always tastes better if made with fresh fruit, however frozen berries work perfectly fine.
 My kids love this drink, and would like to have it more often than a few times during October/November; as a result of this request, I also have an easy version of the colada morada recipe that uses easier to find ingredients and can prepared faster so it that can be made more frequently.